How Men Can Battle the 'Big C' — and Win

 • Fever that lasts more than a few days

 Even with early detection and knowledge of the risk factors, there's no way to guarantee that you'll never get cancer.
-However, there are a number of steps you can take that will go a long way toward minimizing the chances.
+However, you can take steps to minimize the risk of future cancers.

 • Don't smoke.
 Smoking causes 90 percent of lung cancers and greatly increases the risk of cancers of the mouth, kidney, bladder, pancreas and esophagus.